kevroletin/kevroletin.github.io/_drafts/how-terminal-works.md

 Additional difficulties which make this scheme a little more complicated are:
 * errors handling: both for ill-formed Unicode characters and ill-formed escape sequences;
-* emulation: terminal emulators emulate the behavior of previously existed hardware terminals; for that reason they provide instructions (escape sequences) to choose which terminal model to emulate; this will alter emulator's behavior;
+* emulation: terminal emulators emulate the behavior of previously existed hardware terminals; for that reason they provide instructions (escape sequences) to choose which terminal model to emulate; this alters emulator's behavior;
 * there is no single standard that covers the behavior of all terminals and terminal emulators.

 The last point is, probably the biggest difficulty associated with terminals.
-There is a variety of different terminals and terminal emulators which support different features and behave slightly differently.
-Digging through standards is hard and doesn't pay well: terminals often doesn't follow standards by implementing only a subset of they implement non-specified behavior differently or they introduce their own new features.
+There is a variety of different hardware terminals and terminal emulators which support different features and behave slightly differently.
+Digging through standards is hard and doesn't pay well: terminals often doesn't follow standards by implementing only a subset of features or they implement non-specified behavior differently or they introduce their own new features.

 #### History

 My current understanding is that `longlong` ago terminal vendors where implementing terminals with similar features, but they implemented different APIs.
-This led to the creation of terminfo - a database of terminal features which allowed the creation of software terminal compatibility layer such as ncurses library.
+This led to the creation of terminfo - a database of terminal features which led to the creation of software terminal compatibility libraries such as ncurses.
 At some point industry matured and produced an ANSI standard that standardized terminal API and gave us words ANSI-compatible terminal and ANSI-escape sequences.
 The first popular terminal that supported the ANSI standard was VT100.
 It was so successful that it made ANSI not only a standard on a paper but also a de-facto standard.
 That's why nowadays by saying "VT100-compatible terminal" and "ANSI-compatible terminal" some people mean the same thing.
 Modern command line tools sometimes aren't concerned with compatibility and they might not use terminfo.
 Instead, they expect an ANSI-compatible terminal emulator and assume support for certain features.

 The evolution of terminals didn't stop after the release of the ANSI standard.
 Modern terminal emulators continue to invent new features which have a different level of